Alexis André Jr.: Club career

 On 3 July 2022, André returned to the National League to join Maidenhead United.
 André had to wait until 29 October to make his first-team debut for the club, impressing in a 1–0 home victory over Bromley that earned the goalkeeper a place in the National League Team of the Week.
+He was released at the end of the season.